garrandall/popular-music-data/tracks/burnin--up-faith-evans-missy--misdemeanor--elliott.md

 In the midnight hour, wait a minute
 I can be in a lonely place
 Then along you come with the sweetest thing to say
-And put the sun in my day (It's gettin hot in here!!!)
+And put the sun in my day (It's gettin hot in here!)
 I really wish you would